DelSkayn/metaverse/README.md

 METAWORLD
 =========

-This is the metaworld repository, a proof of concept open internet like protocol for a collaborative 3D space.
+This is the metaworld repository, a proof of concept open internet like protocol for a collaborative 3D space build for the LIACS Multi-Media Systems class 2019-2020.

 The metaworld consists of various components.
 Each of these components has its own directory: